Quantitative weak mixing for random substitution tilings: The Erd o s-Kahane method a la Bufetov-Solomyak

 \section{The Erd\H{o}s-Kahane method \`a la Bufetov-Solomyak}

-In this section it is shown that the typical deformation parameter $\Rd$ satisfies the conditions in the cohomological quantitative Veech criterion (Proposition \ref{prop:CQVC}).
+In this section it is shown that the typical class $[\Rd]\in\mathcal{M}_x$ admits a representative which satisfies the conditions in the cohomological quantitative Veech criterion (Proposition \ref{prop:CQVC}).
 The argument very closely follows that of Bufetov-Solomyak in \cite[\S 6]{BS:translation}, which they call the \emph{vector form of the Erd\H{o}s-Kahane method}, and it is a tool to bound the Hausdorff dimension of a set of bad values of $\Rd\in\mathcal{M}_x$.
 It should be noted that the case when $d=1$ is already done in \cite[\S 6]{BS:translation}, so what is relevant here is the case $d>1$.
+I am grateful to Boris Solomyak who showed me how to upgrade the method in \cite[\S 6]{BS:translation} to an effective version, which is crucially needed for the uniform bounds in Theorem \ref{thm:main2}.

 In this section it is assumed that $\mu$ is a positively simple, postal, $\sigma$-invariant ergodic probability measure for which the return vector cocycle and the trace cocycle are integrable.
-Throughout $x$ will denote a $\mu$-generic and Oseledets-regular point (for both cocycles).
+Throughout $x$ will denote a $\mu$-generic and Oseledets-regular point (for both cocycles) and the assumption on $d\mu(x|x^-)$ on the main theorem will come up, so it is also assumed in this section.
 Let $r_\mu$ be the rank of $\Gamma_x$ for $\mu$-almost every $x$.
 Recall that by \S \ref{subsec:RV} there is a collection of subsets $\{U_i^{r_\mu}\}$ of $\Sigma_N$ with the property that for each $i$ there is a collection of vectors $v_1,\dots, v_{r_\mu}$ such that $\Gamma_x$ is generated by those vectors for any $x\in U_i^{r_\mu}$.
 By the hypotheses on $\mu$, without loss of generality it can be assumed that there is an $i$ such that $U_i^{r_\mu} = C([w^-.w^+])$, where $w = w^-w^+$ is a positively simple word and postal.
 As such, $\mu(U_i^{r_\mu})>0$, and set $U_\star = U_i^{r_\mu}$.
+In this section and the next, classes will be denoted by $\Rd$ and not $[\Rd]$ as in previous sections.